Team-Atlanta/Team-Atlanta.github.io/content/english/blog/post-bga.md

 ### 🔧 Mutator Agent: The Surgical Specialist

-Mutator tackles a different problem: what happens when vulnerability paths are so complex that even LLMs can't hold the entire context?
-Its solution is elegant – focus on single transitions between functions rather than trying to comprehend the whole picture.
+The final breakthrough came when we hit a wall: some vulnerability paths were so complex that even the most capable LLMs couldn't hold the entire context.
+The Mutator Agent's solution was elegantly simple – focus on single transitions between functions rather than trying to comprehend the whole picture.

 **The Strategy:** Mutator creates `mutate(rnd: random.Random, seed: bytes) -> bytes` functions that surgically target specific function-to-function transitions.
 This focused approach handles large codebases by concentrating on precise transition points.